Kanan11/horoskop/Readme.md

 # Install the openai library
 pip install openai
 or
-python3 -m pip install -r requirements.txt
+python3 -m pip install -r requirements.in
 or
 python3 -m pip install .